lsj5031/Hoppy-Whisper/BUILD.md

-# Building Parakeet
+# Building Hoppy Whisper

-This guide covers building the Parakeet executable locally for development and testing.
+This guide covers building the Hoppy Whisper executable locally for development and testing.

 ## Prerequisites